• Share this on:

 What is the most interesting channel for you?

-Importing wholesalers are the most interesting channel for cardamom exporters that have a large product range and available volumes.
-Importers are also suitable when you have less processed products and limited experience on the European market.
+Importing wholesalers is the most interesting channel for cardamom exporters, who have a large product range and available volumes.
+Importers are also suitable when you have less processed products and limited experience in the European market.
 If you are a processor offering crushed/ground cardamom, there will also be importers interested in sourcing your product, often both whole and processed.

 If you export higher-quality cardamom, specialised importers focusing on higher-end markets will be more suitable.
-This is also the case if you supply organic and fair trade-certified products; there are importers specialised in this market segment.
+This is also the case if you supply organic and fair trade-certified products; there are importers specialised in this market segment due to certification requirements in these markets.

 Establishing contact with smaller spice companies that do not have processing facilities might be interesting for some exporting processors, especially if you are focusing on cardamom at smaller volumes and higher quality.
-Food safety will be an important aspect here, and some buyers may require extra certification such as FSSC 2000, BRCGS and/or IFS.
+Food safety will be an important aspect here, and some buyers may require extra certification such as FSSC 22000.

-Last, large food industry users are interesting to exporters focusing on processed cardamom.
+Large food industry users are interesting to exporters focused on processed cardamom.
 High volume and consistent availability, high quality consistency and high food safety will be very important here.
-Industrial buyers are expected to be very strict in the implementation of food safety certifications like FSSC 2000, BRCGS and IFS.
+Industrial buyers are expected to be very strict in the implementation of food safety certifications like FSSC 22000.

 If you have limited experience exporting to European countries, agents can play a very important facilitating role.
 Agents can evaluate and facilitate connections with buyers and finance institutions.
 Working with an agent is also useful if you need a trusted and reputable partner within the spice sector.
-Be prepared to pay an extra commission for their work, usually ranging between 3 and 10%.
+Be prepared to pay an extra commission for their work, usually 3-10%.

 Tips: